Two coincidences are a clue: Probing a GeV-scale dark QCD sector: Inputs from the two coincidences

 \subsection{Dark matter self-interaction cross section}

-Next, we look into the coincidence from astrophysics.
-If DM self-interactions are responsible for resolving the core-cusp problem, cross section $\sigma_D/m_D \sim 0.1-1$ cm$^2/$g is typically required.
+Next, we look into the second coincidence from astronomy.
+If DM self-interactions are responsible for resolving the core-cusp problem, $\sigma_D/m_D \sim 0.1-1$ cm$^2/$g is typically required.
 This requirement can be further refined by considering two distinct velocity regimes.

 In the low-velocity regime ($v \sim 30$–$200\ \text{km/s}$), relevant for dwarf and low surface brightness galaxies, the best-fit value is $(\sigma_D/m_D)_{\rm low}= 1.9^{+0.6}_{-0.4}$ cm$^2/$g \cite{Kaplinghat:2015aga}.
 In contrast, observations at cluster scales, corresponding to the high-velocity regime ($v=1458$ km/s), prefer a smaller cross section, $(\sigma_D/m_D)_{\rm high}= 0.082^{+0.027}_{-0.021}$ cm$^2/$g \cite{Andrade:2020lqq}.